TheBatMatt/Friendly-Parakeet-Password-Generator/README.md

 This password Generator creates a password based around the criteria that you yourself choose!
 The default length is 8 characters with UPPCASE font but what if you want lower case also?
 Or symbols and numbers?
 Of course, what if you want the password to be longer than 8 characters?
 Well, I got you covered!
 A series of prompts will appear after clicking the buttons that will allow you to customize the password in this manner!
 A password completely unique to call your own!

-Clicking cancel will set everything to their defautl values, which is as follows:
+Clicking cancel will set everything to their default values, which is as follows:

 * Length: 8 characters
 * Case: UPPER